 Did someone say Brontosaurus Rib?
 On a menu in NYC?
 You now have our undivided attention.
 As we’re all well aware, barbecue isn’t a game we play on home ice here in New York (hockey reference?).
 It’s not native to this land, and try as we may, there are only a few smoked meats in this town that can hang with the good stuff south of the Mason Dixon line.
 Mighty Quinn’s is one of them.

 Mighty Quinn’s got their start at Smorgasburg.
 A former drummer from Houston was smoking meat in Pennsylvania and driving it in to Brooklyn every weekend.
 Soon people started lining up for it.
-What started as a personal obsession for pit master Hugh Mangum suddenly became the obsession of pretty much everyone in Brooklyn.
+What started as a personal obsession for the pit master suddenly got the attention of people Brooklyn.
 Mighty Quinn’s would sell out of food every weekend, and quickly became the most popular vendor at Smorgasburg.
-Now, having fine tuned their craft as a pop-up, Mangum and his business partners have unleashed their Texas meets Carolina “Texalina" meats on the East Village.
-Get f*cking excited.
+Now, having fine tuned their craft as a pop-up, they have unleashed their Texas meets Carolina “Texalina” BBQ on the East Village.
+Get excited.
 Because Mighty Quinn’s first brick-and-mortar home is the real deal.

 The reason you should be so excited is that the food at Mighty Quinn’s is most definitely not the “good by New York standards” kind of BBQ that you’ll find in so many other places.
-This is legitimately bad ass BBQ that you could just as easily be eating under blue skies in cowboy boots and a pair of Wranglers.
 Mighty Quinn’s meats are so juicy and tender they sweat beautiful little fat droplets, and it’s so smoky and flavorful that no sauce is necessary.
 The sides are great, and the good selection of craft beer and simple design and layout of the restaurant make this place highly conducive to stress free, unrestrained BBQ smashing.
-Mighty Quinn's may have only opened a few weeks ago, but it's already clicking on all cylinders.
 There’s even a garage door ready to be lifted once the weather turns.

 Very solid.
 Not too much mayo and lots of vinegar.
 Just the way we like it.